rjw245/quineMcCluskey/README.md

 # quineMcCluskey

 Contained in this repo is a Python implementation of the Quine-McCluskey method for reducing single-output Boolean functions.
+It was written for my Digital Logic Systems class at Tufts.
 The code was written using the PyCharm IDE for Python.
 An object-oriented approach was taken in its design.
 Classes were created to encapsulate the functionality of NCubes, Minterms, Boolean functions, and the steps of the Quine McCluskey method itself.
 These pieces then fit together quite nicely.
 FILES:

-ï	main.py ñ The file to run at the command line which will accept input and then generate and print the solutions to the function it gets in.
+‚Ä¢	main.py ‚Äì The file to run at the command line which will accept input and then generate and print the solutions to the function it gets in.

-ï	Function.py ñ Contains the Function class, which models all attributes of a Boolean algebra function
+‚Ä¢	Function.py ‚Äì Contains the Function class, which models all attributes of a Boolean algebra function

-ï	inputParser.py ñ Receives input and parses them to Boolean functions from either the command line or a file
+‚Ä¢	inputParser.py ‚Äì Receives input and parses them to Boolean functions from either the command line or a file

-ï	Minterm.py ñ Contains the Minterm class, which models a Boolean Minterm
+‚Ä¢	Minterm.py ‚Äì Contains the Minterm class, which models a Boolean Minterm

-ï	NCube.py ñ Contains the NCube class, which models a Boolean NCube.
+‚Ä¢	NCube.py ‚Äì Contains the NCube class, which models a Boolean NCube.
 Offers functionality to check if one NCube is adjacent to (and thus able to be combined with) another NCube, among other things

-ï	QuineMcCluskey.py ñ Contains functions to perform each step of the QM method.
+‚Ä¢	QuineMcCluskey.py ‚Äì Contains functions to perform each step of the QM method.
 Operates on Function, Minterm, and NCube objects.

-ï	SolutionPrinter.py ñ Takes the output of the QuineMcCluskey solver and prints it to the console in the specified format.
+‚Ä¢	SolutionPrinter.py ‚Äì Takes the output of the QuineMcCluskey solver and prints it to the console in the specified format.

-ï	testinput.txt ñ A file containing Boolean functions to be passed into the program for demo purposes
+‚Ä¢	testinput.txt ‚Äì A file containing Boolean functions to be passed into the program for demo purposes

 HOW TO RUN: